altfatterz/altfatterz.github.io/_posts/2016-10-17-dockerized-microservices-with-datastore.md

 ---

 I have created a sample [repository](https://github.com/altfatterz/dockerized-microservices) where I experiment how to setup dockerized microservices with different datastores.
-In this blog post I will go through the `mysql-sample`.
+In this blog post I will go through the sample using `mysql` datastore.

 Below you can find the `Dockerfile` for the `mysql-datastore` image.
 Leveraging the official `mysql` image from `Docker Hub` and using couple of environment variables the mysql container is configured. `MYSQL_RANDOM_ROOT_PASSWORD` environment variable set to `yes` makes sure that a random password for the root user will be generated and printed to the standard output in the container.
 The user identified with `MYSQL_USER` will be granted superuser permissions for the database specified by the `MYSQL_PASSWORD`.